Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-First-Module-Post.md

 layout: post
 title: Launch into Computing
 subtitle: Each post has a subtitle
-categories: Module for Data Science
+categories: "Module for Data Science"
 tags: [Github, Website]
 ---